zwubbena/sas-cartesian-product/README.md

 quit;
 ```

-Have any comments or questions, email me at zwubbena@gmail.com.
+Have a comment or question, email me: zwubbena@gmail.com.